-Dr. Barbara Mallory

-Coordinator of the Doctoral Program in
+Dr. James V. Davis Coordinator of the Doctoral Program in Educational Leadership 336.841.9237 idavis@highpoint.edu

-Educational Leadership

-Associate Professor

-336.841.9575

-bmallory@highpoint.edu

 The doctoral degree program in Educational Leadership is a practitioner-based, professional experience that focuses on the practices transformational leaders need to create educational systems that are grounded in research, are culturally responsive, strategic, and which ultimately improve student learning.
 The 60-credit program of study reflects the visionary thinking needed for leadership in today's 21st century educational organizations.
 It emphasizes effective leadership including strategic planning, using data to make instructional improvements, building a culture of trust and understanding how theory guides the educational leader to solve problems of practice.
 Graduate courses will be delivered using an Executive Cohort model which is designed to accommodate the working professional and emphasizes problem-based learning, action research, and field-based projects using authentic school district data and artifacts.